ShyanRoyChoudhury/ShyanRoyChoudhury/readme.md

-Hi there
+Hi there.
+I love Coding.
+Currently on the lookout for a web development role, especially writing javascript or typescript.
+I'd especially love to work at a startup on a tight knit team where I can make an impact quickly.
+If you're hiring, let's chat!

-:checkered_flag: Rookie MERN stack dev.
+:checkered_flag: MERN stack dev.
 :yum: Currenly learning NextJS.
-:computer: Your Friendly Neighbourhood Enthusiastic Coder.

 :mailbox: Reach me @shayan.roy31@gmail.com